Lissy93/dashy/docs/authentication.md

 ![image](https://github.com/user-attachments/assets/25353b3c-3f54-47cf-bd47-b5023f86d7cf)

 Grab the generated `Client ID` and `OpenID Configuration Issuer` URL by clicking the newly created provider as this will use this later when `Dashy` is configured to use the OIDC auth mechanism.
-In this tutorial is what was generated and used below.
-Obviously adjust to the `Client ID` that was generated and use your domain here for the `issuer`.
+In this tutorial, what was generated is used below.
+Obviously adjust the `Client ID` that was generated and use your domain here for the `issuer`.
 ```
 Client ID: pzN9DCMLqHTTatgtYFg50cl0jn1NmCyBC3wreX15
 OpenID Configuration Issuer: https://auth.domain.com/application/o/dashy/